Le4kno3/Secure_Code_Review/Notes Template/app-walkthrough-template.md

 ---

 * VTM nginx - shows some interesting things.
 Let's look at that configuration.
-* Static JS / JQuery is old.
+* Static JS / JQuery / Bootstrap is old.
+* Font vulns that followed after JQuery vulns
+* Looks to be some juicy debug endpoints we should checkout.
+* OS level commands in technology stack (python)

 ## Checklist of things to review